thierrygosselin/assigner/README.md

 ## Installation
-You can try out the dev version of **assigner**.
-Follow the 3 steps below
+To try out the dev version of **assigner**, follow the 3 steps below:

 **Step 1:** Install or load the package **devtools**
 ```r